Competitions are unresolved issues of our professional life in Turkey

-Oktan Nalbantoğlu: We are a multidisciplinary office in ON design.
-Most of us are urban designers and landscape architects, as well as architects, urban planners and industrial product designers.
-We are mainly working on urban design and landscape design.
+Oktan Nalbantoğlu: We, ON TASARIM, are a multidisciplinary office.
+We have urban designers, landscape architects, architects, city planners, and interior architects in Ankara and İstanbul offices.
+We are mainly focusing on urban design and landscape architecture projects.
 I can say that we especially enjoy working on public spaces.
-It makes us very excited to be able to say something in the name of the city, especially when it comes to public opinion.
-Our head office in Ankara, we opened our office in Istanbul 5 months ago.
-We produce projects in different provinces in 7 regions of Turkey.
-Our customer profile is municipalities, private companies and other public organizations (especially ministries).
+Thinking and getting responsibilities for cities make us very considerate and excited at the same time, especially when it comes to public opinion.
+Our head office is in Ankara, we opened our office in Istanbul five months ago.
+We make projects at several districts and cities of Turkey, and at some cities abroad.
+Our customer profile is mainly ministries, municipalities, private companies, and other public institutions.

-DY: Haydarpaşa Port project is on the agenda…
+DY: Haydarpaşa Port project is on the agenda then…

 DY: The structure of the jury is also important in competitions.
 According to the competition, for example, urban design competitions are becoming more important than urban designers.

 ON: Yes, definitely.
 I usually review the things that someone did, not the name.
 The Academy is important, but I think it is much more important to have a practical experience in those who will be jurors.
 I tell my colleagues many times that, some competitors are able to put a lot of prizes in front of putting out original ideas.
 It seems to me that quality is gradually diminishing.
 In the evaluation process, you often have to eliminate about 50% of the projects in the first or second round.
 There is a quality and quantity problem.

 DY: I think there was a problem during the competition.
 It is desirable to have projects within a very limited period of time, isn’t it ?